Saddid/di-workshop-01-intro-to-p5/README.md

 ```

 **What does background do?**
+The background sets the colour of the shape according to the values stored in the variables r,g and b.

 **What happens if you change the order of the letters in background?
 What does
 this tell you about how the computer uses them?**
+This will change the colour.
+The computer does not associate a variable name with a type of input, so it just takes it in standard rgb order.
 **What happens if you change the number of letters?**
+The colour of the box turns grey
 **What happens if you change the letters for different ones?**
+It gets rid of the box because there is no variables set up unde rthe new letters.
+The letters of the variables can be changed and not make any difference.
 # Sketch B

 Open the `part-b` sketch in your browser, and open `part-b/sketch.js` in your